 Top recruits are exceptional workers, difference-makers, and value-adders.
 Hiring managers are respected leaders, team-builders, and problem-solvers.
 But more than any of that, top recruits and hiring managers are human beings, and it's important for everyone involved in the hiring process to lead with kindness.
 If a candidate is a few minutes late to an interview, rather than asking for an apology or displaying frustration, a hiring manager might ask, "Is everything okay?"
 If a hiring manager has to reschedule a meeting, rather than feeling disrespected or withdrawing interest, a candidate might say, "I understand - our jobs can be very demanding.
 Does Wednesday work instead?"
 Even the most frustrating situations lose their power when both parties remember that they are dealing with a human being, and treat each other with kindness and patience.

-For Isaiah Wilson, it wasn’t enough that Alabama or Michigan could offer him a full scholarship, a hall-of-fame coach, and a shot at a national title.
-Kirby Smart and Georgia’s program offered a high-caliber program and made Wilson feel welcome by giving him a hug of appreciation after he committed - and that hug made all the difference.
-Just like those programs, a company might have all the “big” boxes checked off for a potential recruit, but if they don’t focus on the little things that make a recruit feel special, they might find that they lose out on big hires.
+For an in-demand player, it isn't enough if one university can offer a full scholarship, a hall-of-fame coach, and a shot at a national title, if those recruiters forget to pay attention to the little things.
+Other programs can (and will) offer a high-caliber program and make the player feel welcome by giving them a hug of appreciation or showing respect and appreciation to the player's family.
+Just like those programs, a company might have all the "big" boxes checked off for a potential recruit, but if they don't focus on the little things that make a recruit feel special, they might find that they lose out on big hires.